Ana Fernández / SEO

 • Optimize metadata (title, description, alt text)

-• Internally links with other related parts
+• Interlink with other related pieces

-What mistakes should you avoid?
+What errors should you avoid?

-In short
+In summary

-Content marketing is a solid foundation for building visibility, trust and positioning in the digital ecosystem.
+Content marketing is a solid foundation for building visibility, trust, and positioning in the digital ecosystem.